Cowpeas: Uses, Benefits, Side Effects and More By Dr. Smita Barode

 Literature studies state cowpeas may help in improving the lipid profile.
 A study conducted by Frota et al. in 2015 showed that the consumption of cowpeas by 38 patients with high total cholesterol levels positively impacted their lipid profile.
 Consumption of cowpeas showed a reduction in total cholesterol, bad cholesterol and an increase in good cholesterol.
 This indicates that cowpeas may improve abnormal lipid profiles.
 However, studies including more patients should be conducted to increase the reliability of these results.5

-Broadly, undernutrition is categorised into stunting, underweight, wasting and micronutrient-related deficiency.
+Broadly, undernutrition is categorized into stunting, underweight, wasting, and micronutrient-related deficiency.
 Indi et al. conducted a clinical trial in 2015 in Malawian children.
-Results show cowpea, due to their high nutritional content, may help reduce stunting and improve children’s growth.
-This indicates that cowpeas may help improve under nutrition to an extent by reducing stunting and improving overall growth.
+Results show cowpeas, due to their high nutritional content, may help reduce stunting and improve children’s growth.
+This indicates that cowpeas may help improve undernutrition to an extent by reducing stunting and improving overall growth.
 However, we need more studies to be conducted globally to claim these results.6

 Though there are studies that show the benefits of cowpeas in various conditions, but these are insufficient and there is a need for further studies to establish the true extent of the benefits of cowpeas on human health.